fwsGonzo/bigassm/README.md

 It is written for C++17 (although currently does not use any fancy features, so should be C++11 compatible).

 While there is no ELF format for 128-bit anything, this assembler outputs an [ELFCLASS128](src/elf128.h) file that is a could-be 128-bit ELF format.
-It is loadable by libriscv.
+It is loadable by libriscv, specifically the [emu128 emulator project](https://github.com/fwsGonzo/libriscv/tree/master/emulator/emu128).

 ## Simple one-pass